 When future refurbishments are carried out, there are a number of observations that would improve the building.
-These observations can be found at the end of this document.
+These observations can be found in section 19.

 After considering the use of the premise and the occupants within the block, the consequences for life safety in the event of a fire would be slight harm.
+This is because of the fire detection within flats, 30 minute fire doors to all flat entrances (noting flat 44) a sufficient means of escape and, a Stay Put Unless fire strategy.